-We recommend repeating the procedure every 6 months.
-However, depending on where you live and how hard you wear your denim, 3 months is also acceptable.
+We recommend repeating the procedure every 3-6 months depending on where you live and how hard you wear your denim.
 Our denim washing procedure applies to denim shirts and jackets as well.
-While there are many methods for cleaning your denim, this is our version which all of us at shop like to use.
-Try out different ways as well and choose one which works for you!
-Enjoy!

-Generally, using your belt and wallet on a daily basis allow them to soak up enough natural oil.
-Yours.
-Every now and then, give them a light coating of Red Wing oil, conditioner, or Bear Grease.
-Let it dry for 24 hours after applying.
+Generally, using your belt and wallet on a daily basis allows them to soak up enough of your natural oils.
+Every now and then, give them a light coating of Red Wing oil, conditioner, or Bear Grease with a brush/soft cloth.
+Let it dry for 24 hours after applying and buff out.
 Beware that using a conditioner or oil will darken the leather.
-Apply with a brush, soft cloth or fingers.
-Give them a nice buff with a clean brush or cloth as well.

-Leather is a skin.
-Like any type of skin, it requires cleaning and conditioning from time to time.
+Leather boots require cleaning and conditioning from time to time.
 Most new leather products already have enough oil embedded into them to protect it, but from age and wear, this protectant dries out.

 - Use Red Wing leather cleaner and rub in with your hands or a soft cotton cloth.
 This will remove build-up, dirt, and other grime.

-- Apply Red Wing leather conditioner or Bear Grease with a dauber brush and work into the leather while paying special attention to the seams and welt.
+- Apply Red Wing leather conditioner or Bear Grease with a dauber brush and work into the leather, paying special attention to the seams and welt.

 - Buff with a shoe brush and finish with a soft cloth if you desire a bit of a luster.